+If you are thinking 'how to avoid paying taxes on settlement money?' you're on the right track.
 An injury award may consist of several of the above elements.
 An award might even compensate a client for all of the above elements.
 Either way, a skilled attorney will know how to structure your settlement or verdict to avoid unwanted taxes.
 As long as the settlement documents or verdict form do not specify the amount of damages assigned to compensate a client, the IRS cannot assert a claim.
-A lump sum payment is often the best way to avoid allocation of any taxable income in your settlement or award.
+A lump sum payment is often the best way to avoid the allocation of any taxable income in your settlement or award.

 Talk to a Georgia Trial Attorney

 Thinking about how to avoid paying taxes on lawsuit settlements?
 Georgia Trial Attorneys recover millions yearly for clients and provide guidance on lawsuit settlement tax implications.